vuestorefront/storefront-ui/apps/docs/components/components/chipsinput.md

-# Alert component
+# ChipsInput component

-The Alert component is a notification that keeps people informed of the status of the system and which may or not require the user respond.
+The ChipsInput component is used to convey small pieces of information. `close` button makes the ChipsInput interactive, allowing user interaction.

 <PlaygroundWrapper component="ChipsInput"/>